eriksjolund/cg/team-members.md

   - [Mongo Compass][compass] (macOS, free)
 - **VPN client**: for macOS we use [Tunnelblick][tunnelblick] to access our tools and servers remotely.

+## Documentation

+Tools, workflows, and methods are documented across a few different sources.
+You can find links to all of them under: [Apps][apps].
+When you are looking for something specific consider the following:

+- [AM System][amsystem]: official source for all documentation. _All_ method documents are kept here and any information that we share with the lab.
+- [IT Manual][manual]: internal information at a glance.
+Here you can find workflow overviews that link to more detailed documentation.
+This guide is geared towards IT/Bioinformatics.
+- [Clinical-Genomics/servers][servers]: this is our _private_ deployment repo were we store and describe the setup of our servers along with secrets and passwords.
+- [Development Guide][development]: General programming conventions and good practises that we are advocating for.
+- _GitHub READMEs_: tool specific information, local development installation, and description of project structure.

 [github]: https://github.com/Clinical-Genomics
 [slack]: https://scilifelab.slack.com/
 [sequel]: https://www.sequelpro.com/